 Recording Observations: Journals and Field Notes

 Science and math explorations provide your growing reader with a chance to record all kinds of observations.
-Young children love to keep a special journal, and fill it with all sorts of drawings, scribbles, sketches, notes, and graphs.
+Young children love to keep special journals, and fill them with all sorts of drawings, scribbles, sketches, notes, and graphs.
 Try to date each entry and watch as your child's observational and recording skills grow along with your child.

 Create a special journal

 Use any paper for the cover: cardstock, interesting cardboard and pretty greeting cards can all be used as a cover.
 Then, collect some twigs from the backyard and find a large, thick rubber band.
 Fold your cover in half.
 Fold your inside pages, and put them inside the cover.
 Trim as needed.
 Punch two holes with a hole punch, measuring down from the top and up from the bottom about 2 inches.
 Pull one end of the rubber band through the bottom hole and slide twig into the loop.
 Pull the other end of the rubber band through the top hole and slide the other end of twig through that.
 You now have a special journal into which your budding scientist can record observations.

 A scientist's field notes

 Begin using the science journal by taking your child outside.
 Encourage your child to write down what she observes about her surroundings, looking at both the big picture and the small, examining plants and rocks and insects up close.
 Have her make a record in their journal of what they experience with each of their senses.
 Then have her choose one animal or plant to watch for 10 minutes.

 Your child can choose anything: a dandelion, a grasshopper, a bird soaring overhead.
 Ask her to describe it as clearly as they can, as if she is writing for someone who's never seen that before.
 Have her watch for movements and take note of any sounds made.
 Ask your child to draw and label a picture of the plant or animal.

 Other fun ideas to record in your field journal